CHASE Research Networks Directory

 The Creative Writers Network

-Please email chase.creative.network@gmail.com if you’re interested in joining.
+Please email chase.creative.network@gmail.com if you’re interested in joining as a member or co-leading any sessions.

 CHASE Medieval and Early Modern Network

-The Medieval and Early Modern Research Network offers a space for interdisciplinary collaboration and development amongst the cohort for those working with materials from this period.
-Providing a relaxed community for researchers to share their work-in-progress and develop their knowledge and presentation skills in a supportive environment, the network welcomes those with historical, art historical, literary, political, and economic focuses to share their ideas and perspectives.
-Beginning with informal monthly discussion groups, the network has ambitious plans to organise specialist skills training, exhibition visits and symposiums to facilitate knowledge exchange, networking, and professional development opportunities.
+The CHASE Medieval and Early Modern Research Network offers a space for interdisciplinary collaboration and development amongst the cohort and beyond for those working with materials from this period.
+Providing a relaxed community for postgraduate researchers to share their work-in-progress and develop their knowledge and presentation skills in a supportive environment, the network welcomes those with historical, art historical, literary, political, and economic focuses to share their ideas and perspectives.

-Please send an email to CHASEmemrn@gmail.com to be added to the mailing list.
+Please send an email to CHASEmemrn@gmail.com or contact us via social media to be added to the mailing list.

 Broadly Conceived